As a business grows, its revenue typically follows suit. However, further growth results in diminishing returns at a certain point.

 Marginal revenue is the increase in total revenue generated by selling one more unit of a product or service.
 It can be helpful for businesses to identify which products or services offer the highest marginal revenue, as these are likely to be the most profitable items in their portfolio.

-This metric is calculated by dividing the change in total revenue by the change in quantity produced.
-Here’s the formula for marginal revenue:
+Marginal revenue is calculated by dividing the change in total revenue by the change in quantity produced.
+Here’s the marginal revenue formula:

 Marginal Revenue = Change in Revenue / Change in Quantity